hohlb/text-summarizer/README.md

   ```
   This SQLite database holds the summaries and their `document_id`.
 You can delete the database at any time and rebuild it using this script.

-  #### Serve the REST API
+  #### Serve the REST APIs
-  If you used `pip` or `conda`, run
   ```bash
   uvicorn main:app
   ```
 </details>

-## Use the REST API
+## Use the REST APIs
-Now, you can access the REST API.
-At http://localhost:8000/docs is the detailed documentation on how to use it, but you can also use these scripts:
+Now, you can access the REST APIs.
+At http://localhost:8000/docs and http://localhost:8000/redoc are the detailed documentations on how to use the REST APIs, but you can also use these scripts:

-### Use REST API programmatically
+### Use the REST APIs programmatically
-Two scripts are provided which show how to use the REST API programmatically:
+Two scripts are provided which show how to use the REST APIs programmatically:

 #### Request a summary for a (long) text
 ```bash